Being present is often treated as something to strive for. It is a kind of Holy Grail of spirituality and well being.

 The Gifts Of Being Present

-Being present means that you are awake to:
+Being alert and alive means that you are awake to:

 - what is and also what is not